Share on facebook

 There are subsets of Agile, like Scrum, which is one of the most popular process frameworks for implementing Agile.
 It follows a set of roles, responsibilities, and meetings that never change.
 But as agile, scrum also has its limitation on considering and integrating customer problems and needs.

-During my interviews with leading enterprises like SAP, BMW, Lufthansa and many others, to identify their philosophy of doing digital transformation.
-“Our tech teams are applying Agile, product teams are trying to integrate Lean and with the increasing need of customer- and user-centricity we want to combine everything with Design Thinking.
+During my interviews with leading enterprises like SAP, BMW, Lufthansa, and many others, to identify their philosophy of doing the digital transformation.
+“Our tech teams are applying Agile, product teams are trying to integrate Lean and with the increasing need of customer- and user-centricity we want to combine everything with Design Thinking.”

 Successful companies nowadays neither stand out because of their most efficient production, nor their best engineers, sales managers, marketing commercials or whatever.
 It’s more their dedication to understanding the customer as well as their strong commitment to serving customer problems and needs.